PalNilsson/simgrid-examples/README.md

 </code>

 <b>simgrid_cluster_with_historical_errors</b>:
 This example is using the previous example but is randomizing errors using real historical PanDA pilot errors.
-The JSON file with the errors can be provided upon request.
+The JSON file with the errors is currently provided (error_codes.json).

 The code is based on SimGrid version 3.36.